LorenzoFoini/Hardware-Module/README.md

 ## Files

-- **Specification - ITA.pdf:** This file contains the full project specification in Italian.
+- `Specification - ITA.pdf`: This file contains the full project specification in Italian.
-- **Final Delivery - ITA.pdf:** This file provides a comprehensive explanation of the solution in Italian.
+- `Final Delivery - ITA.pdf`: This file provides a comprehensive explanation of the solution in Italian.
-- **Project.vhd:** Contains the VHDL code used to implement the design, including the top-level module and FSM.
+- `Project.vhd`: Contains the VHDL code used to implement the design, including the top-level module and FSM.
-- **Project test banch.vhd:** Contains the VHDL code used to implement the test banch, including the implementation of the memory.
+- `Project test banch.vhd`: Contains the VHDL code used to implement the test banch, including the implementation of the memory.

 ## How to Run